In the Air Tonight

-"In the Air Tonight" is the debut solo single by the English drummer and singer-songwriter Phil Collins.
+"In the Air Tonight" is a song by the English drummer and singer-songwriter Phil Collins.
 It was released as the lead single from Collins's debut solo studio album, Face Value, in January 1981.
-It was selected as the second single from the album in the US and Canada after "I Missed Again".
+It was selected as the second single from the album in the United States and Canada, after "I Missed Again".

 Collins co-produced "In the Air Tonight" with Hugh Padgham, who became a frequent collaborator in the following years.
-It reached No. 2 on the UK Singles Chart behind the posthumous release of John Lennon's "Woman".
-It reached No. 1 in Austria, Germany, Switzerland, and Sweden, No. 2 in Canada, and the top 10 in Australia, New Zealand, and several other European territories.
-It reached No. 19 on the Billboard Hot 100 in the United States, and reached No. 2 on the Rock Tracks Chart, later certified gold by the RIAA, representing 500,000 copies sold.
+It reached No. 2 on the UK Singles Chart.
+It reached No. 1 in Austria, Sweden, Switzerland and West Germany, No. 2 in Canada, and the top 10 in Australia, New Zealand and several other European territories.
+In the United States, it reached No. 19 on the Billboard Hot 100 and reached No. 2 on the Rock Tracks Chart, later certified gold by the RIAA, representing 500,000 copies sold.
 The song's music video, directed by Stuart Orme, received heavy play on MTV when the new cable music video channel launched in August 1981.

-"In the Air Tonight" remains one of Collins' best-known hits, often cited as his signature song, and is especially famous for its drum break towards the end, which has been described as "the sleekest, most melodramatic drum break in history" and one of the "101 Greatest Drumming Moments".
-In 2006, the song was ranked at number 35 in VH1's "100 Greatest Songs of the 80s".
-In 2021, it was listed at No. 291 in Rolling Stones "500 Greatest Songs of All Time".
+"In the Air Tonight" remains one of Collins' most prominent hits, often cited as his signature song, and is especially famous for its drum break towards the end, which has been described as "the sleekest, most melodramatic drum break in history" and one of the "101 Greatest Drumming Moments".
+In 2006, the song was ranked at No. 35 on VH1's "100 Greatest Songs of the 80s".
+In 2021, it was listed at No. 291 on Rolling Stones "500 Greatest Songs of All Time".

 Background and recording

 Inspiration

 Collins wrote the song amid the grief he felt after divorcing his first wife Andrea Bertorelli in 1980.
 In a 2016 interview, Collins said of the song's lyrics: "I wrote the lyrics spontaneously.
 I'm not quite sure what the song is about, but there's a lot of anger, a lot of despair and a lot of frustration."
-In a 1997 BBC Radio 2 documentary, the singer revealed that the divorce contributed to his 1979 hiatus from the band Genesis, until they regrouped in October of that year to record the album Duke.
+In a 1997 BBC Radio 2 documentary, the singer revealed that the divorce contributed to his 1979 hiatus from the band Genesis, until the band regrouped in October of that year to record the album Duke.
 Collins remembered playing the song to Mike Rutherford and Tony Banks but he felt it was too simple for the group.